adepennart/automating_before_catmaid/README.md

 https://imagej.net/software/fiji/downloads

 ## Usage
-The script can be dragged onto the ImageJ toolbar and this will open up of the script.
+The script can be opened by dragging it onto the ImageJ toolbar.
 You can also open via the File>Open.. tab for ImageJ.

-Once the script loaded, there is a 'Run' button on the bottom left.
+Once the script is loaded, there is a 'Run' button on the bottom left.
 Pressing this button will prompt you with a menu of parameters to fill.

 ### Input
 #### low_res.py